Dr. Jasmina Mačkić is Assistant Professor at the Europa Institute of Leiden Law School.

 - Introduction to European Law (Bachelor I)

-- European Convention on Human Rights (LL.C. course)
+- Protection of Human Rights in Europe (LL.C. course)

 - European Protection of Human Rights (LL.M. course)